 What happens if these methods do not help?

-rarely, surgery carried out with a mini telescope.
-In extreme cases, it may be necessary to open the joint and operate on the
+more rarely, surgery carried out with a mini telescope.
+In extreme cases, it may be necessary to open the joint and

 Can jaw joint problems develop into anything worse?